min-andrew/Dog-tor-s-Notes/README.md

 # Dog-tor's Notes

 ## Description

 This application is for dog owners who would like an easy and informative app to track their dog’s health.
-This app allows users to monitor various aspects of their dog’s health, such as their medical appointments, issues, concerns, and daily habits.
-There is also a web store for products that improve their dog’s wellbeing.
+This app allows users to monitor various aspects of their dog’s health, such as their medical appointments, issues, concerns, daily habits, and tasks.
+Users can also connect with the greater dog community by sharing their thoughts and comments.

 <br>
-For this application, we used the following technologies: React, GraphQL, MongoDB, NodeJS, Express, Heroku, Cloudinary,  Nodemon, along with JavaScript, JSON, HTML, CSS, Semantic UI, and more.
+For this application, we used the following technologies: React, Apollo GraphQL, MongoDB, Mongoose, NodeJS, Express, JWT, Heroku, Cloudinary,  Nodemon, along with JavaScript, JSON, HTML, CSS and Semantic UI.
 <br><br>

 Some of the challenges we faced in creating this app included connecting to the backend and using GraphQL for the first time on a MERN project.
 We had some struggles with Cloudinary.
 And working with Semantic UI turned out to be quite limiting, due to their CSS library overruling our own.
 <br><br>
 In the future, we would like:

- - Add a calendar and reminders for important dates, appointments, and habits.
+- Calendar, reminders, notifications for important dates and appointments
- - Add an area to upload/access sensitive information (pictures of insurance card).
+- Area to upload and access sensitive information (documentation/report of visit, insurance cards, etc)
- - Link vet notes to each pet's profile.
+- Make individual pet profiles that connect to their respective vet notes
- - Add a storefront
+- Connect todo list and habit tracker to database
- - Include health tips for dog owners.
+- Storefront
   <br><br>

 ## Table of Contents